troclaux/notes/compilers.md

 ## compiled vs interpreted

-- compiled languages: C, C++, Golang, Rust
+- compiled languages: source code is transformed into machine code (binary code) before it is executed
-  - source code is transformed into machine code (binary code) before it is executed
+  - e.g. C, C++, Golang, Rust
   - compiled binary is specific to the architecture and OS it was compiled for
   - a machine doesn't need the compiler to run the compiled executable
   - faster execution time
-- interpreted languages: JavaScript, Python, Ruby
+- interpreted languages: source code is executed line-by-line by an interpreter at runtime
-  - source code is executed line-by-line by an interpreter at runtime
+  - e.g. JavaScript, Python, Ruby
   - as long as the OS has an interpreter, the code can be run on any platform
   - a machine needs the interpreter to run the source code
   - slower execution time